Mohanavadivel-git/caasworkshop/lesson1.1.md

 Did you set up your workstation with CaaS localdev yet?
 If not, complete the [instructions](workstation-setup.md).

+If you face any issues during setup, see the [Troubleshooting and Common Errors](./troubleshooting.md) section.

 ### What is Ford's CaaS?

 CaaS is Ford's container as a service offering.
 It is an app hosting platform.